0re5ama/task-ranger/README.md

      └─ this shows task completion: [X] = completed, [ ] = not completed.

 <a name="customisation"></a>

 ## Customisation

-It is possible to tweak the appearance and keybindings of **yat** at runtime using a configuration file, as by default it only uses the basic ANSI colours of your terminal [emulator]. **yat** will look for configuration at `~/.todo/config.toml`, which allows you to change the panel borders and the colour-scheme.
+It is possible to tweak the appearance and keybindings of **todo-ranger** at runtime using a configuration file, as by default it only uses the basic ANSI colours of your terminal [emulator].
+**todo-ranger** will look for configuration at `~/.todo/config.toml`, which allows you to change the panel borders and the colour-scheme.
 The format for `config.toml` is:

     # ~/.todo/config.toml
     [borders]                   # Panel customisation